tgenman/STEM_vault/notes/math/optimization/Convex Set.md

 TARGET DECK: math::optimization
 START
 Math_TWO_side
-TITLE: Convex set (сombination definition)
+FRONT: Convex set (сombination definition)
-DESCRIPTION: is a set that is closed under all possible [[Convex combination|convex combinations]] of its points.
+BACK: is a set that is closed under all possible [[Convex combination|convex combinations]] of its points.
 ADDITIONAL:
 [[Polyhedron (3D)]]
 [[Hyperplane]]